Myanmar charges jailed US journalist with terrorism | DW | 10.11.2021

 The maximum sentence Fenster could receive if found guilty is life imprisonment.

-The journalist was initially arrested in May as he made an attempt to leave the country, and has been held for the past five months after being accused of incitement.
+Fenster was initially arrested in May as he made an attempt to leave the country for a family visit.
+He has been held for the past five months after being accused of incitement for allegedly spreading false or inflammatory information.

+He was also charged for allegedly contacting opposition groups deemed to be illegal by authorities.

+The military has arrested dozens of journalists since seizing power in February.
+Authorities have also restricted internet in a bid to stem the flow of information.
+The coup resulted in a wave of protests which were harshly dealt with by the military.

 kb/rt (AP, AFP, Reuters)